 Clover Hill Vineyards & Winery produces two wines from the grape Chambourcin.

-1) The 2013 Chambourcin is a completely dry, oak aged wine.
-On the palette you will experience fruity and berry flavors with a big American oak finish.
+1) The 2013 Chambourcin is a completely dry, oak-aged.
+On the palette you, will experience fruity and berry flavors with a big American oak finish.
 The medium tannins make this wine a nice partner for roasted duck, turkey, or grilled salmon.

 2) Turtle Rock Red is the unoaked version of the Chambourcin grape, and has just a hint of natural sweetness.
 This wine will showcase the fruitiness of the grape with fresh acidity in the finish.
 Serve this red wine slightly chilled, and it will be a perfect partner to your pizza or nice to sip on its own.